Moon70/Amiga-sources/README.md

 A two disc ocs trackmo released in January 1995.

+Each part comes with it´s own source file, the binaries were put on disc just one after each other, and relocated by the loader to support dynamic memory management.
-Each part can be assembled/started on its own from AsmOne, but you have to boot with old chipset and allocate chipmem.
+Before launching a part from AsmOne, please boot with old chipset and allocate chipmem.

 [Demozoo](https://demozoo.org/productions/22896/)